Florent73/Events-Manager-Pro-Virement-Gateway/README.md

 # Events-Manager-Pro-Virement-Gateway
-Add a new Gateway Virement to your Events Manager Pro plugin
+Add a new Bank Transfert gateway for your Events Manager Pro plugin

 ## Installation
 1. Upload the full directory into your '/wp-content/plugins' directory